 Improper payments that are not due to agency error shall be classified as client or provider caused.
-The error shall be classified as both client and provider caused if the client and the provider both had knowledge and actively participated in the action that caused the improper payment to occur.
+The error shall be classified as both client and provider caused if the client and the provider both had knowledge and

-- A. Client error: Improper payments caused by the client shall include, but not be limited to errors caused by reporting false or inaccurate information, and/or delays in reporting changes in household income, resources, circumstances or provider arrangements. - B. Provider error: Improper payments caused by the provider shall include, but not be limited to the following types of errors: - 1. inaccurate reporting of information concerning licensing status, age or other provider eligibility requirements;

-- 2. inaccurate reporting of the provider's relationship to the child or the location at which care is given; - 3. inaccurate reporting of household circumstances; - 4. committing an illegal act, such as cashing a replacement check after falsely claiming that the original check was lost, stolen or destroyed; - 5. inaccurate reporting of actual charges, attendance or dates of service; and - 6. any other false claim for services provided.
+- A. Client error: Improper payments caused by the client shall include, but not be limited to errors caused by reporting false or inaccurate information, and/or delays in reporting changes in household income, resources, circumstances or provider arrangements. - B. Provider error: Improper payments caused by the provider shall include, but not be limited to the following types of errors: - inaccurate reporting of information concerning licensing status, age or other provider eligibility requirements; - inaccurate reporting of the provider's relationship to the child or the location at which care is given; - 3. inaccurate reporting of household circumstances; - committing an illegal act, such as cashing a replacement check after falsely claiming that the original check was lost, stolen or destroyed; - 5. inaccurate reporting of actual charges, attendance or dates of service; and - 6. any other false claim for services provided.